-Ensure If elect partner Contac Encour Consid be less e that your Plan addresses how employees continue to get paid during an emergency, ronic systems are down, have alternative payment methods in place, including ring with other businesses to provide this service.
-Et your bank and encourage them to do emergency planning.
-Frage staff and your clients to keep an emergency stash of cash on hand.
-Fler strategies to support workers who must be laid off during the emergency.
-It may expensive to retain than retrain after the emergency.
-Helping staff to cope is good community and may be good for your business.
-Staff compens sation strategies to consider: Sick I Family Unpai Vacat Pay in Direct Cash Pay in · · Flexible Worl k Options will include Flexting critical Telecome Work ne to allow employees to address personal and family needs while continuing Job Description ons and Contracts are amended to include All ess All vac Person Person sential personnel must report to work during a declared emergency cations and leaves are automatically cancelled during a declared emergency anel may be re-assigned to other essential positions during an emergency anel must cross train for other critical positions anel may be required to work from home or at other designated locations
+- Ensure that your Plan addresses how employees continue to get paid during an emergency.
+If electronic systems are down, have alternative payment methods in place, including partnering with other businesses to provide this service. - Contact your bank and encourage them to do emergency planning. - Encourage staff and your clients to keep an emergency stash of cash on hand. - Consider strategies to support workers who must be laid off during the emergency.
+It may be less expensive to retain than retrain after the emergency.
+Helping staff to cope is good for the community and may be good for your business.

+Staff compensation strategies to consider: